 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss to the Fund by failing to discharge an obligation.
-The Fund can invest up to 100% of the NAV in Shariah-compliant fixed income instruments.
+The Fund can invest up to 100% of its NAV in Islamic money market instruments and Shariah-compliant fixed income instruments.
 As such the Fund would be exposed to the risk of sukuk issuers and licensed financial institutions defaulting on its repayment obligations which in turn would affect the NAV of the Fund.

-Cash at bank is held for liquidity purposes and is not exposed to significant credit risk.
+Cash at banks are held for liquidity purposes and are not exposed to significant credit risk.